LTX-2 ComfyUI Nodes

 Parameters

-model- The LTX-2 model to apply guidance topositive- Positive conditioningnegative- Negative conditioningparameters- A GUIDER_PARAMETERS object containing per-modality settingsskip_blocks- Comma-separated list of transformer blocks to skip for STG
+model - The LTX-2 model to apply guidance topositive - Positive conditioningnegative - Negative conditioningparameters - A GUIDER_PARAMETERS object containing per-modality settingsskip_blocks - Comma-separated list of transformer blocks to skip for STGGUIDER_PARAMETERS structure

 The parameters object exposes three independent guidance controls, each configurable per modality (audio and video separately):